 As further evidence of Truth's role as the recognized leader in our industry, in 1994 Truth Hardware completed the work necessary to become ISO 9001 Certified - the first one in our industry to achieve this distinction.

 ISO 9001 was developed by the International Standards Organization and requires compliance with standards for management, administration, product development and manufacturing.
 As the criteria of ISO 9001:2008 are comprehensive and demanding; it results in benefits for customers, especially in service and international trade.
 With ISO 9001:2008, the focus remains clearly where it should be - on customers' needs.
 The objective of every Truth Hardware employee is to maintain the highest level of service attainable.

-Truth's most recent "corporate" change took place in May of 1998, when the opportunity arose to purchase a group of companies who, at the time, represented one of our strongest competitors in the area of double hung and patio door hardware.
-Known as the Allen-Stevens Group of Companies, the addition of these buisness units has served to strengthen the width and breadth of Truth's overall product offering, while at the same time increasing our market share dominance.
+In May of 1998, the opportunity arose for Truth Hardware to purchase a group of companies who, at the time, represented one of our strongest competitors in the area of double hung and patio door hardware.
+Known as the Allen-Stevens Group of Companies, the addition of these business units has served to strengthen the width and breadth of Truth's overall product offering, while at the same time increasing our market share dominance.

 Truth Hardware's product line has increased dramatically over the years.
 Where in 1955 it sold just one product, the original Lever Lock Operator, today's catalogue lists over 5,000 salable parts.
 Truth Hardware produces everything from simple hinges & double hung check rail locks to the sophistication of remote-controlled motorized systems for windows and skylights.

-Today Truth Hardware does business with virtually every window manufacturer in North America.
-Handling approximately a thousand customers on a direct basis and over 500 smaller accounts through our regional network of authorized distributors.
+Today Truth Hardware does business with virtually every major window manufacturer in North America.
+Handling nearly a thousand customers on a direct basis and over 500 smaller accounts through our regional network of authorized distributors.

 A few of the new products which have been introduced into the marketplace recently are: